A Variance-Based Analysis of Sample Complexity for Grid Coverage: Introduction

 Our analysis establishes a sample complexity of $M =O( \tilde{C}\ln(\frac{2\tilde{C}}{\delta}))$, offering a more favorable $\ln(1/\delta)$ dependency compared to the classical $1/\delta$ scaling.
 This improvement is particularly significant for scenarios requiring high confidence (small $\delta$) or addressing high-precision problems.
 The result is further substantiated by comprehensive numerical experiments across various parameter regimes.

-Our contributions are threefold: \begin{itemize} \item We derive a sample complexity bound with logarithmic dependence on the failure probability, $M = O(\tilde{C}\ln(2\tilde{C}/\delta))$, by analyzing the uncovered-subcube count under uniform sampling and standard Lipschitz assumptions. \item We contrast this result with classical coupon-collector-based rates exhibiting linear $1/\delta$ dependence, clarifying when and why the proposed bound yields tighter coverage requirements. \item We validate our theoretical claims through a tripartite numerical study.
+Our contributions are threefold: \begin{itemize} \item We derive a sample complexity bound with logarithmic dependence on the failure probability, $M = O(\tilde{C}\ln(2\tilde{C}/\delta))$, by analyzing the uncovered-subcube count under uniform sampling and standard Lipschitz assumptions. \item We contrast this result with the stopping-time analysis in DCDC (Theorem 5), which exhibits linear $1/\delta$ dependence, and demonstrate that our count-based perspective achieves up to 98.5\% sample reduction within the same framework. \item We validate our theoretical claims through a tripartite numerical study.
 Across a direct grid-coverage simulation, a deep learning model for DCDC algorithm, and a real-world housing price regression, we analyze the impact of varying data dimension, precision, and confidence.
 The findings consistently indicate that our bound more closely reflects the actual sample sizes required for task success. \end{itemize}

 The remainder of this paper is organized as follows.
 Section 2 introduces the necessary mathematical preliminaries, outlines core assumptions, and presents our main theoretical results.
 Section 3 describes the numerical studies conducted to validate our theoretical findings, including the experimental setup and analysis of parameter impacts, and discusses the implications of our results and compares them with classical approaches.
 Finally, Section 4 concludes the paper by summarizing the main contributions, discussing limitations, and suggesting directions for future work.
 The appendix provides a detailed proof of Theorem 1.